DavisVaughan/extrachecks/README.md

 > Please single quote software names.

-In the Description, all software and R package names must be placed in single quotes, like ‘tidyr’.
+In the Description, all package names, software names, and API names must be placed in single quotes, like ‘tidyr’.
+This includes R itself, which should be styled ‘R’.
 This rule also applies to the Title section.
-For example, the riingo package is an interface to Tiingo’s stock price api:
+For example, the riingo package is an interface to Tiingo’s stock price
+api:
 <https://github.com/business-science/riingo/blob/a19c662d9a2acb526a15d119e00afcd3fdc7c24c/DESCRIPTION#L10-L11>.
 </details>
 <details>